playswap-org/play-docs/open-beta/connect-metamask-to-testnet.md

-# How to connect your MetaMask to Cronos Testnet
+# How to connect your MetaMask to BNB chain Testnet

 Click on ADD NETWORK on your Metamask,